Have you watched too many episodes of popular television shows like The Block?

 All the planning in the world can sometimes fail to account for unforeseen eventualities that throw a spanner in the works.

-Perhaps you’ve done all that hard work, only to find that the market or interest rates have moved unfavorably against you.
+Perhaps you’ve done all that hard work, only to find that the market or interest rates have moved unfavourably against you.

-Of course these potential issues are not so problematic if you’re keeping the finished property investment, which is another reason why I favour a buy, renovate and hold approach – timing the market is not so essential, and as such, there’s greater margin for error.
+Of course, these potential issues are not so problematic if you’re keeping the finished property investment, which is another reason why I favour a buy, renovate and hold approach – timing the market is not so essential, and as such, there’s a greater margin for error.